Am I overweight? Calculate your body mass index

 How Oviva supports people living with obesity

-Oviva offers a weight management programme approved by the NHS and NICE.
+Oviva offers a weight management programme covered by the NHS.
 This service is designed to assist people living with obesity in making changes that can reduce health risks.
 Our expert team includes doctors, nurses, psychologists, and dietitians.

 If you have a BMI over 30 and have a relevant weight-related health condition, you can seek a referral to the Oviva service.
 If you’re eligible, you’ll receive expert support and personalised online care through the Oviva app as you implement lifestyle changes concerning nutrition and exercise.